 CAD & CIM file naming standard (model files and sheet files) shall utilize the standards described in the A/E/C Computer-Aided Design (CAD) Standard, version 6.1 (ERDC/ITL TR-19-7) on pages 12- 24.
-The Project Code for a project is determined by the District Advanced Modeling Manager.
+The Project Code for a project is determined by the District

+Advanced Modeling Manager.
 Deviation from the CAD/CIM file naming standard is not acceptable unless approved by the Advance Modeling Manager.

-BIM file naming standards shall utilize the follow the following file naming standard: PROJECT CODE_DISCIPLINE DESIGNATOR_BLDG TYPE OR BLDG NUMBER.rvt.
+BIM file naming standards shall utilize the follow the following file naming standard: PROJECT CODE\DISCIPLINE DESIGNATOR\BLDG TYPE OR BLDG NUMBER.rvt.
+The PROJECT CODE is the project number as listed on the DD1391.